Krxtopher/yuidoc-themes/README.md

 ## How To Use (Windows instructions)

-*Help make this documentation better by contributing to this section and submitted a pull request!
+*Help make this documentation better by contributing to this section and submitting a pull request!*

 ## Report Bugs